evolution-gaming/pillar/README.md

 ### Release Notes

 #### 5.0.0
+* A lot of drastic changes due to forking stale project
+* Remove support for Red Hat packages
 * Update SBT to 1.3.8 and related SBT plugins
 * Cross-compile for only Scala 2.12 and 2.13
 * Update Cassandra driver and test libraries
-* change package structure to `com.evolutiongaming`
+* Change root package to `com.evolutiongaming`
+* Require Java 8 as it is minimal for Scala 2.13

 #### 4.1.0
 * Cross-compile for scala 2.11 and 2.12